 Here are a few of my favorite reasons for businesses I’ve dealt with not showing in search results—easily repaired if one of these applies to you.

-Non-existent or underutilized Google My Business
+Non-existent or underutilized Google Business Profile (formerly Google My Business)

 Consistent logistical information across websites